bjverde/ludsce/README.md

 * Jquery 3.6
 * Adianti Template 7.4.X

-# O que tem em cada pasta

-* Document - tem apenas imagens e texto auxiliar
+# What's in each folder
-* system - é sistema web propriamente dito
+* database -
+* document - documentation with everything that is part
+* system   - is the system itself.
+With the external part is the web player and the administrative part.

 # Montanto o Ambiente